jwilliams219/PuttGolf/README.md

     Put that address into your search bar and run and you should be on the site!

-	To access the live site, enter IP address into browser: 52.41.103.175

 ## Unit testing instructions
 	Unit tests will cover all use cases laid out in the use case diagrams.
 They will be found in a designated